-Charles Darwin made three proposals that he thought, together, could explain the process of species transformation, or evolution.
-They are the theories of natural selection (1859), sexual selection (1871) and pangenesis (more commonly called Lamarckian selection, 1868).
+Charles Darwin made three proposals that he thought, together, could explain the process of species transformation or evolution.
+They are the theories of natural selection (1859), sexual selection (1868) and pangenesis (more commonly called Lamarckian selection, 1871).

-The work that this website represents is a step back to Darwin's original thesis (the one he died with), that all three processes are integral to an understanding of evolution.
-This work, we believe, is also a step forward as it seeks to convince you, the visitor, that there is a single principle uniting all three theories, an umbrella concept not available to Darwin.
-Four features of this single principle are:
+The work that this web site represents is a step back to Darwins original thesis (the one he died with), that all three processes are integral to an understanding of evolution.
+This work, we believe, is also a step forward as it seeks to convince you, the visitor, that there is a single principal uniting all three theories, an umbrella concept not available to Darwin.
+Four features of this single principal are as follows....

-4) In polygynous society engaging in female infanticide, there are far fewer females than males to mate.
+4) In polygynous society engaging in female infanticide there are far fewer females than males to mate.
 The males considered least desirable as husbands by the fathers of the females to be married go mateless.
-Female infanticide is an example of the patrifocal co-option of sexual selection from the female, or more specifically, from matrifocal cultures.
-We propose that human culture evolves similarly to how species evolve.
+Female infanticide is an example of the patrifocal co-option of sexual selection from the female, or more specifically matrifocal cultures.
+We propose that human culture evolves similiarly to how species evolve.
 Beginning with this hypothesis, we will guide you toward an understanding of how social structure drives evolution in humans, informing personality structure, physiological conditions and diseases, and even historical change.
-Integral to insights derived from this hypothesis is an understanding of left-handed individuals and brain lateralization differences at the individual and societal levels.
-We believe that lefties are our genetic forebears and that matrifocal culture is the social-structure (and neurological/hormonal) ancestor of our mostly patrifocal contemporary culture.
+Integral to insights derived from this hypothesis is an understanding of lefthanded individuals and brain lateralization differences at the individual and societal levels.
+We believe that lefties are our genetic forebares; the matrifical social structure (and neurological/hormonal) forbares of our mostly patrifocal contemporary culture.

 There is more.
-We believe that a) The sudden drop in the age of puberty onset over the last 100 years shows evidence of an evolutionary dynamic in contemporary times and emphasizes the speed with which evolution can unfold. b) The curtailing of the final stage of cerebral development by early puberty directly and negatively influences the ability of western individuals to have spiritual experiences, contributing to the social complications of artificially generated altered states. c) Human migration patterns influence cerebral development.
-Jewish and African diasporas have deeply affected the neurological make-up of these two culturesboth suffering the effects (over generations) of diurnal solar cycles on equatorial hormonal/neurological structures. d) When you cross two individuals of the same species that have diverging lines several thousand years old, there is often a reversion of the offspring to features characteristic of the last common progenitor.
-So, too, with humans.
+We believe that a) The sudden drop in puberty onset over the last 100 years shows evidence of an evolutionary dynamic in contemporary times, and emphasizes the speed under which evolution can unfold. b) The curtailing of the final stage of cerebral development by early puberty directly negatively influences the ability of western individuals to have spiritual experiences contributing to the social complications of artificially generated altered states. c) Human migration patterns influence cerebral development - Jewish and African diasporas have deeply effected the neurological make up of these two cultures - both suffering the effects (over generations) of diurnal solar cycles on equatorial hormonal/neurological structures. d) When you cross two individuals of the same species that have diverging lines several thousand years old there is often a reversion of the offspring to features characteristic of the last common progenitor.
+So too with humans.
 We believe that here may be a partial explanation of several developmental disorders and extraordinary talent clusters.
 It goes on.
-This website introduces you to an opportunity for connecting all these seemingly disparate postulates into a single theory, shift theory.
-At the very least, this site seeks to incite you to consider what you may not have considered up to nowthat much of what you believe to be true may be only partially true, and that the alternative perspective we offer here creates an opportunity for healing.
+This web site introduces you to an opportunity of connecting all these seemingly disparate postulates into a single theory, shift theory.
+At the very least, this site seeks to incite you to consider what you may not have considered up to now - that much of what you believe to be true, may only partially to be true, and that the alternative perspective we offer here creates an opportunity for healing.